 What is Black Adam?

 Black Adam is a new superhero movie set in the DCEU.
-It will share continuity with movies like Man of Steel (2013), Batman v Superman: Dawn of Justice (2016), Shazam!
+It will share continuity with films like Man of Steel (2013), Batman v Superman: Dawn of Justice (2016), Shazam!
 (2019), and The Suicide Squad (2021).
 But the movie more or less still stands on its own, acting as Black Adam’s origin story in ancient Kahndaq to his arrival in the modern 21st century.

 Who is Black Adam?